Chat with a doctor

 • Those who are at high risk for sleep apnea due to their weight, daily habits, and medical history

-• Anyone who wants to take part in a sleep study but wants a more affordable option than spending the night in a sleep center
+• People whose doctors recommend they take part in a sleep study for sleep apnea but want a more affordable option than spending the night in a sleep center

 People who suspect they have at least one other sleep disorder in addition to sleep apnea, or possibly a different sleep disorder altogether, should consider an overnight sleep study in a sleep center instead of an at-home test.
 The same is true for people with a history of cardiorespiratory disease, stroke, insomnia, hypoventilation, and other medical conditions that warrant observation during the sleep test.